datafolklabs/cement/doc/source/dev/configuration.rst

     ignore_deprecation_warnings = ``False``
         Disable deprecation warnings from being logged by Cement.

+    extensions = ``None``
+        List of additional framework extensions to load.
+Any extensions defined here will be appended to the application's defined extensions.

     plugin_config_dir = ``None``
         A directory path where plugin config files can be found.
 Files